British American Tobacco sales down as smokers frugal

-BAT's shares fell after it joined other consumer goods makers that have been hit by cutbacks from cash-strapped consumers such as Reckitt Benckiser, Coca-Cola, Heineken and Nestle.
+BAT's shares fell after it joined other consumer goods makers that have been hit by cutbacks from cash-strapped consumers such as Reckitt Benckiser (RB.L), Coca-Cola (KO.N), Heineken (HEIN.AS) and Nestle NESN.VX.

 The maker of Pall Mall and Dunhill cigarettes said it sold 495 billion cigarettes in the nine months ended.
 Sept 30, a 1 percent fall from the year earlier, citing weakness in Russia, Vietnam, Brazil, Poland and Canada.